pryv/dev-site/README.md

 ## Setting up the development environment

-Read, then execute `./scripts/setup-environment-dev.sh`.

-## Generating the static website files with DocPad
+`make setup`

+## Working & building

-- `./scripts/docpad.sh run` runs a small server serving the generated website, keeping the `out` folder up-to-date as source changes (for development)
+- `make server` runs a small server serving the generated website during development development
-- `./scripts/docpad.sh generate` just generates the website from the source into the `out` folder
+- `make compile` generates the website from the source into the `build` folder

-Note: last time I checked DocPad does not cleanup obsolete files, so in case you remove some resources please make sure you don't leave garbage in the generated site.

-## Automatically updating the API version from a nearby `api-server` repo

-`scripts/update-api-version.bash` (assumes `../api-server/package.json` to exist from the present repo's root)
+- `scripts/update-api-version.bash` automatically updates the API version from a nearby `api-server` repo (assuming `../api-server/package.json` to exist from the present repo's root)

 ## Publishing

-The website is published with GitHub pages on <http://pryv.github.io>.
-To update it, after making sure your changes in the sources are committed and the generated website files are up-to-date (see the instructions on generating the files with DocPad above), simply:
+The website is published with GitHub pages.
+To update it, after making sure your changes in the sources are committed and the generated website files are up-to-date (see the instructions on generating the files), simply:

-1. Go to the `out` folder (which is a working copy of our 'pryv.github.io' repo)
+1. Go to the `build` folder (which is a working copy of the appropriate repo branch)
 2. Commit the changes to the generated files
 3. Push (to 'master': `git push`)